1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 - Use the bathroom when needed

-- Try a footstool for easier posture
+- Use a footstool to have an easier posture

 Limit Toilet Time